Dai Sil Kim-Gibson

-Dai Sil Kim-Gibson (/'daɪ/ /'sɪl/ /'kɪm/-/'gɪbsən/; born 1938) is a Korean–American documentary filmmaker and author.
+Dr. Dai Sil Kim-Gibson (/'daɪ/ /'sɪl/ /'kɪm/-/'gɪbsən/; (1938 – October 22, 2023) was a Korean–American documentary filmmaker and author.
 Her films and writing focus on humanizing "the voiceless" within issues of human rights, overlooked periods in history, and Asian-American diaspora.

 Kim-Gibson is well known for her book and film of the same name, Silence Broken: Korean Comfort Women.
 Both the book and the film are award-winning historical accounts of Korean women forced into sexual servitude by the Japanese army during World War II.

 Kim-Gibson has been recognized and funded by The Rockefeller Fellowship, the Corporation for Public Broadcasting, and the MacArthur Foundation.
 Her awards and honors include the Asian American Media Arts Award, the Kodak Filmmaker Award, and CINE Golden Eagle.

 Early life

 Kim-Gibson was born in 1938 in Sincheon, Hwanghae Province, in an area which would later become part of North Korea after the division of the peninsula but at the time was part of a colonial administration of imperial Japan.
 Kim-Gibson's early life coincided with the end of Japanese rule in Korea and World War II.
 During World War II, Korea was forced to support Japan's military, and 200,000 Korean and Chinese women and girls were forced into sexual slavery and labeled as "comfort women."
 The history of Korea during this era has been a frequent subject of Kim's work.

 In 1945, at the age of seven, Kim-Gibson moved with her family, on foot, across the 38th parallel seeking democracy in South Korea.
 Her family was deeply committed to the Korean independence movement and to Christianity.